 The Silver Lining

-Challenges in the design of a retail building doesn’t mean there aren’t any benefits.
+Having design challenges in a building doesn’t necessarily mean there aren’t any benefits.
 Retail typically is equipped with large parking lots, which afford room for truck parking, truck maneuvering, and possibly even room to expand.
 It is also likely that traffic patterns surrounding a retail center are already engineered to limit congestion and are typically accessible to population density, interstates, and advantageous distribution corridors.

 Big Box retailers can also be an easier sell.
 It is likely retail-to-warehouse conversions for Big Box retail centers could be easier than converting a mall.
 Big Box retail is typically square or rectangular, often has taller ceilings, and may not receive as much resistance from a community.
 It can be easier for the public to digest the conversion of a home improvement store into a warehouse versus the conversion of a high-end fashion boutique.
 Malls are typically more challenging to utilize because they are irregularly shaped and span multiple floors.